 Data extortion group Lapsus$ accessed and leaked confidential information belonging to Samsung, possibly containing source code of Galaxy phones.
 Nearly 190GB of data were stolen and are available to the public via a torrent.

-Source code is among Samsung’s most sensitive assets.
+Source code is among Samsung's most sensitive assets.
 Developers of course need convenient access to source code and production environments in order to keep the business productive.
 However, strong security controls are also needed to prevent developer access from creating added risk for the organization.
 Securing source code from external access through zero trust enables developers to access production environments (or any environment) without having to change the company’s overall security policies or increasing its risk level.
-Read more about the challenges of securing developer access here.

 In January 2022 it was reported that the Maryland Department of Health had suffered from a ransomware attack the previous month.
 As a result of the attack, residents were not updated about Covid metrics and were unable to access important healthcare data.
 The ransomware also locked admins out of the systems.
 The state of Maryland did not pay the demanded ransom and was able to regain access to its systems after two weeks.